sidney-eliot/3d-artists-handbook/content/Glossary.md

 ---

 ### Banding
-Banding artifacts are caused by a lack of precision with 8-bit normal maps.
+Banding artifacts are caused by a lack of precision with 8 bit normal maps.
 There aren’t enough color values to accurately represent subtle differences between the high poly and low poly surfaces, which results in stair stepping artifacts.

 [In depth PDF about banding](https://loopit.dk/banding_in_games.pdf)